 The Fjord Coast and Sunnfjord is the official destination company for Kinn and the Florø and Sunnfjord area.

 The boat trip from Florø to Kinn goes almost due west and is an adventure in itself.
 The boat trip out to Kinn takes approximately 45 minutes.
-The boats that go to Kinn most often start from the Hurtigbåt terminal at Fugleskjærskaia in Florø Hamn and ends at Kinn Kai, which is located on the east side of the island of Kinn.
+The boats that go to Kinn most often start from the Hurtigbåt terminal at Fugleskjærskaia in Florø Hamn and ends at Kinn Kai (the pier at Kinn), which is located on the east side of the island of Kinn.

 Some practical information about the boat trip to and from Kinn